ori-community/wotw-docs/content/docs/seedlang/index.md

 After compilation the icon will be bundled into the seed, with this you can use custom icons in your plandomizer without requiring the players to download the icons separately.

+Note that the game can only correctly render images with an alpha channel.
+PNGs are known to work.

 #### builtin_icon

 ```seed